wearefuturegov/nesta-skills/content/pages/about-page.md

 3. **Skills:** These are three distinct skill areas: Work Together, Accelerating Learning and Leading Change.
 They enable our key aim of experimenting and public problem solving, and feature crucial skills that make up each area.
 Skills are easier to learn and develop than attitudes.
 Obviously, you recruit for skills as well but think of them as things that can be developed, learned or taught.

 For more detail on the framework, download our full guide which includes behaviours and reflection questions for each skill.

+## How we created the framework

+What started as a project in Nesta’s Innovation Skills team grew into a global research project with a diverse range of partners, from governments to leading innovation practitioners.

+We interviewed over 30 people experienced in making innovation happen in government, and since then we’ve tested the framework with governments and innovation experts, from Portugal and Colombia to Canada and Australia.